lightning/bolts/07-routing-gossip.md

 ## Query Messages

+Understanding of messages used to be indicated with the `gossip_queries` feature bit; now these messages are universally supported, that feature has now been slightly repurposed.
+Not offering this feature means a node is not worth querying for gossip: either they do not store the entire gossip map, or they are only connected to a single peer (this one).

 There are several messages which contain a long array of `short_channel_id`s (called `encoded_short_ids`) so we include an encoding byte which allows for different encoding schemes to be defined in the future, if they